 Profile: Cray Inc (CRAY.O)

-The Company's storage and data management division offers storage and data management solutions for HPC and Big Data.
-The Company is able to rapidly deploy scalable file systems that integrate effectively with computing solutions ranging from third-party Linux clusters to highly integrated Cray supercomputers.
-The Company's storage systems business offers the choice of two product families for customers.
-The Company's flagship storage product line, Cray Sonexion 1600, embeds the Lustre parallel file system and other software in an optimal configuration to reduce deployment time, increase reliability and precisely scale performance and capacity.
-Cray Sonexion offers an optimal combination of performance and capacity, scaling capacity from terabytes to petabytes and with performance from three gigabytes to over one terabyte in a single file system.
+The Cray Storage and Data Management Products include integrated data storage and data management solutions designed for supercomputing and big data workloads.
+Its customers are able to deploy file systems that integrate with computing solutions ranging from third-party clusters and Cray cluster supercomputers to integrated supercomputers.
+Its storage product line, the Cray Sonexion, embeds the Lustre parallel file system and other software in an optimal configuration to reduce deployment time.
+Cray Sonexion Storage Systems offers an optimal combination of modular scaling capacity from terabytes to petabytes and input/output (I/O) performance from several gigabytes per second to over one terabyte per second in a single file system.
+Its DataWarp technology provides a tier of storage featuring solid state drive (SSD) and in-memory flash that is integrated with Cray XC series supercomputing resources.